isabella232/cumulus-ce-viirs/SEZU-ON-CUMULUS.md

 Further, using Cumulus and the cloud for the SEZ-U workflow provides the following benefits:

 * Enables **performance** improvements over running on developer machines: Performance gains come from Cumulus' flavor of distributed computing scaling via Cumulus tasks (either on an ECS cluster or parallel lambda invocations) as well as a small library to download tiles in parallel ([parallel_wget](https://github.com/abarciauskas-bgse/parallel_wget)).
 * **Externalizes computation and storage** from developer machines.
-Developer machines have more capacity for new development and results are safely stored
+Developer machines have more capacity for new development and results are safely stored.
 * **A containerized development environment** for ingest processing to docker containers and lambda functions improves re-produceability and repeatability.
 * The development of **reusable components** for future workflows:
     * [parallel_wget](https://github.com/abarciauskas-bgse/parallel_wget) (python package): Fetches data using wget using python's multiprocessing library